News & Publications

-AAG are sad to let you know that our esteemed colleague and friend, Professor Hal Kendig died on Sunday (early hours of the 4th of June) .
+AAG is sad to let you know that our esteemed colleague and friend, Professor Hal Kendig died on Sunday 4th of June.
 Hal had been unwell for some time, but he did not let that stop him in his commitment to gerontology.

-Hal was a Life Member of the AAG, in recognition of his long and powerful influence in shaping a national discourse on ageing, and in advocating for the needs and rights of older people and for a lifecourse approach to ageing well.
+Hal was made a Life Member of AAG in recognition of his long and powerful influence in shaping a national discourse on ageing as well as his advocacy for the needs and rights of older people.
 He was a passionate researcher, and a highly respected transdisciplinary scholar.

 Hal’s international work included multiple research collaborations, and key roles as an expert and advisor.
 He was Chair of the Social Research, Policy and Planning Committee of the International Association of Gerontology (Asia-Oceania), a sought after key note speaker at international conferences, and frequent advisor to the World Health Organisation and other groups focussed on the causes of older people.